-The courses for which a student registers must bear the approval of his/her adviser and the appropriate Academic Dean's approval of the class schedule.
+The courses for which a student registers must bear the approval of his/her adviser and the appropriate Academic Dean.
 Changes in the class schedule are not permitted after the close of the registration period.

-Registration for a course makes the student responsible for completing the course unless he/she officially withdraws from the course(s).
+Registration for a course makes the student responsible for completing the course unless he/she officially drops or withdraws from the course(s).